 Having a strong “how-to” foundation of good resin habits is key to your fun and success.
 This tutorial will walk you through the basics!
 Enjoy exploring the possibilities!

-This tutorial is part of a series of posts covering the technique of “How to Rubber Stamp on Crystal Clay and Apply Colorize Resin.”
+This tutorial is part of a series of posts covering the technique of “How to Rubber Stamp on Epoxy Clay and Apply Colorize Resin.”

 Fast Tutorial Video: